Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 1 Domain 1.0 General Security Concepts.md

 D. Ultrasonic
 Infrared sensors are commonly used in open spaces.
 They are well suited to detecting individuals and are less likely to be overly sensitive.

-40
+40 D is correct
 What are considerations like database and network connectivity, authentication system access, and network time availability considered in the context of change management processes?
-A. Allowed services B. Standard operating procedures C. Denied services D. Dependencies
+A. Allowed services
+B. Standard operating procedures
+C. Denied services
+D. Dependencies
+Database and network connectivity, authentication system access, and network time availability are all common dependencies that must be considered when making changes.
+Applications and services may fail to start properly if these dependencies are not available when they attempt to start.

+# 41 - 50
+41.